rsrini7/Prompt-Engineering-Studio/README.md

 This is the roadmap for what can be built on top of the current MVP foundation.

 ### Core Functionality Enhancements
-* **Intelligent Template Merging:** A feature to automatically map a user's original prompt content into the variables of a selected Hub template.
 * **UI-Based Dataset Builder:** A simple form within the application to help users create small test datasets from scratch without needing a CSV file.
 * **Export Options:** Buttons to export the final, optimized prompt as a ready-to-use JSON object or Python script.